There are presently no open calls for submissions.

 Q: How about multiple submissions?
 I’ll send you my whole collection, and you guys can pick which villanelle you like.

-A: With poems, you can send up to 3.
+A: With poems, send up to 3.
 With everything else, just send one thing at a time, please.
 If we kick it back, you can send us something else right away.

 Q: If accepted, will my work go into the print issue?

-A: Maybe.
-We publish 50 pieces a year online.
+Maybe.
+We publish around 48 pieces a year online.
 Twice a year we design and release print issues, which are curated from material that appeared on the web + a few solicited pieces.

 Q: Do you take submissions during the summer?